Atomox/prepcook.js/readme.md

 ## TODO
+1. `#each` has no way to access data when iterating over a leaf array/object.
+Consider changing to #each a AS b syntax.
-1. `#each` should be able to view data outside of it's scope, using `../`
+2. `#each` should be able to view data outside of it's scope, using `../`
+	a.
+Instead of passing the object subtree to #each, we should pass the original object, and a current path string.
+Think PWD in BASH.
-2. We should be able to reference sub-templates inside of our template.
+3. We should be able to reference sub-templates inside of our template.
-3. We should split up rendering sub-trees asynchroniously.
+4. We should split up rendering sub-trees asynchroniously.
+5. Can we add an #async or #lazy command, which loads it's subtree after passing to the browser?
+It could set proper placeholders/ids, and attach the approprate JS along with the template in order to facilitate AJAX calls when the page loads.
-4. Performance check.
+6. Performance check.